 Your November Garden

-Just because colder weather is coming doesn't mean your garden can be neglected.
-Here's what to do in November!
+And just because colder weather is coming doesn't mean your garden can be neglected.
+There's plenty you can be doing in your garden this month.

-Your lawn will grow, but slowly.
-You can keep it mowed, collecting grass clippings for your compost pile.
+You may not know that your lawn will still grow, but a lot more slowly than in warmer months.
+You can keep it mowed, collecting grass clippings for your compost pile if you have one.
 Falling leaves also make great additions to the compost pile and use them as a light mulch in your shrub, flower, and vegetable plants.

 Don't prune your trees too soon.
 Wait until December through February for the best time to prune.